Tune in! Don Antonucci, CEO of Providence Health Plan, is on Moments Move Us

 Every day, nurses across the country go above and beyond the call of duty, providing compassionate, exceptional care in the face of adversity and uncertainty.
 The beautiful and inspiring collection of gratitude shared each day on the Wambi recognition platform demonstrates the vital necessity of nurses to our communities.

-This year’s National Nurses Week theme is You Make a Difference.
+This year’s National Nurses Week theme is Nurses Make the Difference.
 At Wambi, we are proud to shine a light on meaningful moments and show nurses every day that they make a difference in the lives of so many individuals.

 In honor of all nurses, we’d like to invite you to join our celebration of uplifting and recognizing the essential contributions of nurses nationwide.